Measuring profitability of a company

 The DuPont model is used to show profitability and what the company needs to improve to increase profitability.
 It is more advanced way to use many different indicators and put them in relation to each other.

-As an investor the goal should be to buy shares and stocks in companies who can make a profit – or in companies who has the potential to make a profit.
+As an investor the goal should be to buy stocks in companies who can make a profit – or in companies who has the potential to make a profit.
 But what is good profitability?
 First of all, it depends a lot on the industry.
 It is therefore important to compare a company’s key figures with similar companies within the same industry.

 Capital-intensive industries have lower ROA – and vice versa.

 Low turnover ratio should mean high margins – and vice versa.